 The Ultimate Gift Guide for Film Photographers

-SEE THE UPDATED 2016 VERSION OF THIS ARTICLE ON MEDIUM.COM
+SEE THE UPDATED 2017 VERSION OF THIS ARTICLE HERE!

 Okay, so maybe "ultimate" might be a bit of hyperbole.
 The fact is, this list is still growing and constantly evolving, so bookmark it and keep checking back.
 And some of the fine companies listed have been nice enough to offer my readers coupon codes, so be sure to take advantage of those discounts!

 Gift giving seems to be a double-edged sword.
 On the one hand, it feels good to give a loved one something they need, want, and appreciate.
 On the other hand, one can potentially give a gift that the recipient simply doesn't like.
 I'm here to try to help you, the gift giver, with a guide that looks into what photographers, and more specifically, photographers who shoot with film, might be hoping to get as a gift.

 To begin my research, I did an informal poll of several active Facebook groups that deal with film photography.
 I started by asking the groups what they want in a gift.
 The items listed here are simply the most popular answers, along with a price range and a description of the gift.
 I've sorted the items from least to most expensive, in hopes to help those of us on a budget.
 All prices are USD.
 Let's get started!

 FILM, FILM, AND MORE FILM

 Here's the biggest no-brainer on the list, and the least expensive, too: Film!
 While there are many, many different types of film, let's take a look at the most popular variations that you can't go wrong with.

 Hand-rolled, experimental, and other unique films: Film Photography Project Store